google/TensorNetwork/docs/block_sparse_tutorial.rst

 restricted to Abelian groups.

-If you are in a hurry, here are the most important points of our block-sparse tensor implementation: 1. support for all abelian symmetries (implementation of new abelian symmetries is very easy) 2. everything is numpy behind the scenes 3. we use a so called **element wise encoding** to store non-zero tensor elements.
-This is different from other libraries like e.g. ITensor, where non-zero elements are stored in contiguos blocks in memory.
-4. we have added a new `symmetric` backend to the library that should be used for symmetric tensor networks 5. we do currently not support jax, tensorflow or pytorch for block-sparse tensor networks
+If you are in a hurry, here are the most important points of our block-sparse tensor implementation:

+1. support for all abelian symmetries (implementation of new abelian symmetries is very easy)
+2. everything is numpy behind the scenes
+3. we use a so called **element-wise encoding** strategy to store non-zero tensor elements.
+This is different from other libraries like e.g. ITensor, where non-zero elements are stored in a block-by-block fashion in contiguos memory locations (block-wise encoding).
+   For tensor networks with high-order tensors (e.g. PEPS or MERA) and many simultaneous symmetries, element-wise encoding typically is substantially more efficient than block-wise encoding.
+4. we have added a new
+   `symmetric` backend to the library that should be used for symmetric tensor networks
+5. we do currently not support jax, tensorflow or pytorch for block-sparse tensor networks

 Symmetric tensors
 ------------------